 It is okay to brush the teeth.
 Just be careful not to push the toothbrush way into the back of the throat where it could inadvertently irritate the surgical site.
 And, be aware that some brands of toothpaste can sting a little more than others.

-If your child has to sneeze, have then use an "open mouth" technique.
-This will reduce the possibility of excessive positive pressure.
+If your child has to sneeze, have them use an "open mouth" technique.
+This will reduce the possibility of excessive positive pressure, which could be painful or cause bleeding.